-+ [p.
+-[p.
 56] "'Can you paint a picture of his eye, Sydney?' [...]
 'As big as you can.'"

-This idea has been used in many detective stories, but most famously in Blade Runner, where the main character is able to blow up a reflection in a photograph far beyond plausible limits.
+This idea has been used in many detective and thriller movies, but most famously in Blade Runner, where the main character is able to blow up a reflection in a photograph far beyond plausible limits.